Callee84/Cabins/README.md

 - The split image i found as a code along on youtube with credits to Code Instinct.
 - For the news / post funcitions I've took inspiration from Code Institute's Walkthough project "I Think Therefore I Blog" and John Elder from Codemy.com.

-- Big thanks to Ed in Tutor support who helped me massivly when i had to drop the database and start over.
+- Big thanks to Ed in Tutor support who helped me massivly when I had to drop the database and start over and also for help in solving some issues with authenticaitons.

 - As always, a massive thanks to my mentor Harry Dhillon for pointing me in the right direction when I'm a bit lost.